-Lewin's concern is about reinforcing the change and ensuring that the desired change is accepted and maintained into the future.
+Lewin's concern is about 'permanency' - reinforcing the change and ensuring that the desired change is sustained into the future.
 Without this people tend to go back to doing what they are used to doing.
-This is probably what Kurt Lewin meant by freezing - supporting the desired change to make sure it continues and is not lost.
+This is most likely what Kurt Lewin meant when he used the term 'freezing' - supporting the desired change to make sure it continues and is not lost.

 Modern models of change, such as the ADKAR® model, are more explicit about this step and include Reinforcement as one of their phases.
 I've also read this final step of freezing referred to as the lock-in effect.
 Establishing stability only happens when the new changes are locked-in.

 Thinking about change as a journey might make you think that a journey has a beginning , middle, and an end.
 While this is useful when thinking about the process of change the reality is that this journey doesn't have an end.
 Lots of rest stops maybe!
 Some opportunities for settling down for a while.
 But no end.
 So be careful about thinking that a change process has a definite end, as the Lewin change management model might seem to suggest.

 In what ways do you think this model might be useful for you?